wordijp/git-stash-commit/README.md

   - delete on complete
 * stash-commit/*topic*@*to*-progresstmp
   - growth commit branch, contains change files of 'commit --patch', it add to '--to' target branch
-  - delete on add finish
+  - delete on complete
 * stash-commit/*topic*@*to*-progresstmp-patch-remain
-  - commit remain branch, contains remain change files of 'commit --patch', it apply the current orking tree state
+  - commit remain branch, contains remain change files of 'commit --patch', it apply the current working tree state
+  - delete on complete

-if fixed CONFLICT, add to it and run 'git stash-commit --continue' if cancel this time, run 'git stash-commit --abort' if skip this time, run 'git stash-commit --skip'
+if fixed CONFLICT, add to it and run 'git stash-commit --continue'
+if cancel this time, run 'git stash-commit --abort'
+if skip this time, run 'git stash-commit --skip'

 these options behave like rebase.